lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-05-why-are-some-better-at-math-than-others.md

 The effects compound and people end up developing better mathematical ability than others.

-Why would someone consistently work harder than others?
+Why would some consistently work harder than others?
 It may come down to how we are brought up, schooled or even the sort of work our ancestors did.
 E.g. Asians, generally considered better at math than western counterparts,